MicrosoftDocs/sql-docs/docs/advanced-analytics/r/differences-in-r-features-between-editions-of-sql-server.md

 + [Editions and Supported Features for SQL Server 2016](../../sql-server/editions-and-supported-features-for-sql-server-2016.md)

-For more information about Microsoft R features and how you can optimize your solution for laarger data sets, see the [Microsoft R Server](https://docs.microsoft.com/r-server/r/tutorial-large-data-tips) documentation.
+For more information about Microsoft R features and how you can optimize your solution for large data sets, see the [Microsoft R Server](https://docs.microsoft.com/r-server/r/tutorial-large-data-tips) documentation.